The Role of Risk-Taking in Business Success

 Two fundamental principles must be analyzed before exploring any of the cited endeavors.
 The first we touched upon in the intro.
 That is risk tolerance, or someone’s willingness to endure uncertainty or the potential for loss en route to achieving goals.
 As French author Andre Gide said – a person can only discover new oceans once he loses sight of the shore.
 Yet, when taking on any risk, one must ensure that the looming reward for accepting danger is worth it.
 That is the concept of the balance between risk and reward.

-Not all risks are created equal, and ones taken without careful analysis, research, and planning can lead to devastating results.
+Not all risks are created equal, and those taken without careful analysis, research, and planning can lead to devastating results.
 The legwork mentioned aims to mitigate hazards and manage risk as effectively as possible.
 Still, impulsive or ill-conceived decisions are never welcomed and will often lead to financial losses and other adverse outcomes.
+It’s important to note that motivating your customer service increases ROI by 88%, highlighting the positive impact of a well-supported customer service team on financial performance.

 The Psychology of Risk-Taking